ThePoultryMan/Pigeons/README.md

 **Thanks tristankechlo**

-You can craft different accesories to put on your pigeons.
+You can craft different accessories to put on your pigeons.
 Equip your pigeons with an accessory by right clicking it, and unequip it by shift clicking.
-You can read more about the accesories [here](https://github.com/ThePoultryMan/Pigeons/wiki/Pigeon#accessories).
+You can read more about the accessories [here](https://github.com/ThePoultryMan/Pigeons/wiki/Pigeon#accessories).

 ## Other